chessmasterhong/impact-atmosphere/README.md

         // Start from April 14, 2014 5:23:37 PM, updating every 15 seconds, running at 6x real time
         this.daynight = new ig.DayNight(new Date(2014, 3, 14, 17, 23, 37), 15, 6);

-2. In your `update` method of your main game, add the following:
+4. In the `update` method of your main game, add the following:

         this.daynight.update();

-3. In your `draw` method of your main game, add the following:
+5. In the `draw` method of your main game, add the following:

         this.daynight.draw();

-4. That's it!
+6. That's it!
 Start up your game and enjoy!

 ## Configuration